1. Executive Summary

 1. Invest in E-E-A-T signals proactively

 Google's increasing emphasis on Experience, Expertise, Authoritativeness, and Trustworthiness means that author credentials, first-hand content, and verifiable business signals will matter more over time.
-Each satellite site should feature a named photographer, real portfolio work, and service-specific depth that only a practicing photographer could produce.
+Each satellite site should feature a named photographer, real portfolio work, and service-specific depth that only a practising photographer could produce.

 3. Monitor for AI Overview (AIO) visibility

 Google's AI Overviews now appear for many local service queries.
-Optimizing for AIO visibility — through clear, structured, factually dense content with FAQ schema — represents an emerging traffic channel that should be incorporated into the content strategy for each satellite site.
+Optimising for AIO visibility — through clear, structured, factually dense content with FAQ schema — represents an emerging traffic channel that should be incorporated into the content strategy for each satellite site.

 4. Build a review acquisition system